antoniolazaro/restaurant-searcher/README.md

 ### com.restaurant.searcher.domain

-It has models, constants, exceptions to represent de domain of application
+It has models, constants, exceptions to represent the domain of application

 ### com.restaurant.searcher.infrastructure